DenisZhukovski/Elegant.Dotnet.Commands/README.md

 ## In Unit Tests

-Its important to now that by default commands factory has DefaultCommandExecutionInterval parameter
+Its important to be aware that once Locked commands decorator is used in the project the unit test execution can be affected.
+Locked commands factory has DefaultCommandExecutionInterval parameter.

 ```cs